The effect of asymmetric beams in the Wilkinson Microwave Anisotropy Probe experiment: Conclusions

 This paper has two main goals.
 First, we wanted to generate a set of WMAP-like simulations that fully take into account the asymmetric beams and anisotropic scanning pattern of the WMAP satellite.
 Such simulations are extremely valuable for understanding the impact of beam asymmetries on various statistical estimators and models.
 One example of such, which indeed provided us with the initial motivation for studying this issue, is the anisotropic universe model presented by \citet{ackerman:2007}, and later considered in detail with respect to the WMAP data by \citet{groeneboom:2009a}.
 The result from that analysis was a tentative detection of violation of rotational invariance in the early universe, or some other effect with similar observational signatures, at the $3.8\sigma$ confidence level.
 It was shown that neither foregrounds nor correlated noise could generated this signal, but the question of asymmetric beams was left unanswered.
 This issue will now be revisited in an upcoming paper, using the simulations generated here.

 The second goal of the paper was to assess the impact of beam asymmetries on the WMAP power spectrum and cosmological parameters.
 We did this by comparing the power spectrum of the full beam convolved simulations with the power spectrum of the input realizations, thereby providing a direct estimate the effective beam transfer functions.
-Doing so, we found differences at the $1-2$\% level in all differencing assemblies at intermediate and high $\ell$'s with respect to the nominal WMAP transfer functions.
+Doing so, we found differences at the $0.5$\% level in several differencing assemblies at intermediate and high $\ell$'s with respect to the nominal WMAP transfer functions.

 A similar analysis was performed for the 3-year WMAP data release by \citet{hinshaw:2007}, who approach the problem from an analytical point of view.
 However, at that time only the A-side beams were available \citep{hill:2009}, and they therefore assumed identical beams on both the A and B sides.
-With this data, they concluded that the impact of beam asymmetries was $\lesssim 1$\% everywhere below $\ell = 1000$ for the V- and W-band DAs.
-For comparison, we find that there is a $\sim1$\% bias already at $\ell=600$ for the combined co-added temperature power spectrum, and increasing rapidly to $\sim1.5$\% at $\ell=750$.
-It is not unlikely that this trend may continue further in $\ell$, but to answer that question considerably more computational resources is required.
-Nevertheless, the two analyses appear to be in reasonable agreement with each other, especially considering the fact that we take into account the full beam maps of both the A and B sides.
+With this data, they concluded that the impact of beam asymmetries was $\lesssim 1$\% everywhere below $\ell = 1000$ for the V- and W-band DAs, in good agreement with our findings.

-As far as cosmological parameters go, the impact of asymmetric beams appear to be small but noticeable.
-Specifically, we find shifts of $0.4\sigma$ in the amplitude of scalar perturbations, $A_{\textrm{s}}$, and the physical density of cold dark matter, $\Omega_{\textrm{cdm}} h^2$, and $0.3\sigma$ in the spectral index of scalar perturbations, $n_{\textrm{s}}$.
-While these shifts are relatively modest, they are of the same order of magnitude or larger than, say, marginalization over the Sunyaev-Zeldovich effect \citep{spergel:2007} or unresolved point sources \citep{nolta:2009}, which indeed are taken into account.
+As far as cosmological parameters go, the impact of asymmetric beams is small.
+Specifically, we find shifts of $0.2\sigma$ in the amplitude of scalar perturbations, $A_{\textrm{s}}$, and $-0.1\sigma$ in the spectral index of scalar perturbations, $n_{\textrm{s}}$.

-One outstanding question that still remains is the impact of the anisotropic effective pixel window.
-As explicitly demonstrated in this paper, the difference between the isotropized HEALPix pixel window and the actual WMAP V1 scanning induced pixel window becomes visible at $\ell \sim 900$ for one year of WMAP observations.
-Of course, this is well within the noise-dominated regime for the WMAP data, and unlikely to have any major impact on cosmological results, but we believe that a proper understanding of this issue, both with respect to WMAP and Planck, is warranted, and intend to revisit this issue in a separate study.

 The simulations described in this paper may be downloaded from IKW's homepage\footnote{http://www.fys.uio.no/$\sim$ingunnkw/WMAP5\_beams}.